etendut/lego-vehicle-timer/README.md

 VEHICLE_TYPE = 'skid_steer' # must be one of 'skid_steer', 'servo_steer' or 'train'

-train - Expects a train motor on Port A, and an optional train motor on Port B<br>
+train - Expects a train motor on Port A, and an optional train motor or light on Port B<br>
-skid_steer - Expects a DC motor on Port and Port B<br>
+skid_steer - Expects a DC motor on Port A and Port B<br>
 servo_steer - Expects a DC motor on Port A and a motor with a rotation sensor on Port B<br>

 ### Countdown time settings